Texas cop killer gets death sentence after San Antonio detective's execution-style slaying

 Attacked bailiff in court

-Extra sheriff's deputies surrounded McKane during the sentencing Friday after McKane attacked a bailiff on July 26 when jurors found him guilty after 25 minutes of deliberation.
+Extra sheriff's deputies surrounded McKane during the sentencing Friday after he attacked a bailiff on July 26 when jurors found him guilty.
 The jury could have recommended a sentence of life imprisonment without parole.

 An appeal of the conviction and sentence is automatic.